ovaris/angular--express-seed-js-clickstart/README.md

-# Welcome to AngularJS on CloudBees
+# Welcome to Angular.JS on CloudBees

-If you are running this app running - CloudBees - well done.
-If not, you can run it by going to http://developer.cloudbees.com and pressing the angular button ! - an embedded node.js app is serving this up.
-Replace it with what you want.
-Enjoy.
+This is a "ClickStart" version of the Angular.js "seed" starting point.
+You can launch it new by going to http://developer.cloudbees.com and pressing the angular button.
+It will setup a Jenkins build running the test suite with testacular and Chrome, and then, should it pass the tests, deploys this served up from a tiny node.js server (you can then clone and mess with it, or change the backend to what you need).

 # angular-seed — the seed for AngularJS apps